ery010/Suitability_Analysis_San_Diego/README.md

 # Suitability_Analysis_San_Diego
-Suitability Analysis of San Diego for optimal locations to plant trees <br>
+Suitability Analysis of San Diego for optimal locations in the county to plant trees <br>

 By: Eric Yu, Justin Lu <br>
 Technologies Used: Python, Jupyter, ArcGIS Python API <br>